ATLas278/mask_detection/README.md

 ## What is Computer Vision?
 **Computer Vision** is an interdisciplinary scientific field developed to make computers acquire high-level understanding from digital videos & images.<br.

-In our case we'll be using Computer Vision to detect facial **Regions of Interest**, and merging it with our face mask classifier to detect masks in real time.
+In my case I used Computer Vision to detect facial **Regions of Interest**, and merged it with our face mask classifier to detect masks in real time.

 ## Loading Models
-Firstly, I loaded to pretrained caffe models specifically for image segmentation of the face.
+Firstly, I loaded two pretrained caffe models specifically for image segmentation of the face.
 Then, I loaded my saved face mask classifier to forward propagate the input to a variable called the **maskNet**.
 I put the 2 transfered models into **OpenCV's Deep Neural Network** module to forward propagate the input through the **faceNet** model.

 ```python
 # load our serialized face detector model from disk